R&D Interlock

 • Go-to-market coordination: Customer-facing items may be included in GTM planning depending on GTM tier, enabling sales and marketing alignment

-• Resource commitment: Formal engineering commitment at specified confidence levels
+• Resource commitment: Formal engineering commitment at specified confidence levels; this means these teams are committed to delivering these investments and de-prioritizing other work in return

 • Cross-functional alignment: Ensures Product, Engineering, and GTM teams are aligned on priorities